How Missing RLS Nearly Killed an Event Ticketing Startup

 Client-Side Security Is Not Security

-My app filtered data by user ID on the client side.
-I thought that was enough.
+The app filtered data by user ID on the client side.
+The team thought that was enough.
 It's not.

 Client-side code can be modified.
 Network requests can be intercepted and changed.
 If the server doesn't enforce access controls, the access controls don't exist.